 The transition in infants from non-walking to independent walking represents a stage of development where the role of the foot becomes essential.
 However, this transition to independent walking in infants has rarely been researched.

-If you take part in the Small Steps study you and your baby will be invited to visit our baby space up to four times during this exciting period in your baby’s development:.
-Through this time we will study:
+You and your baby will be invited to visit our baby space up to four times during this exciting period in your baby’s development.
+During this time we will study:

 Each visit will last up to 2 hours and you will receive Love2Shop high-street vouchers as a thank you for your time.

 Please see information sheets for further details about this opportunity.

 Ethics approved references for this study are listed below